 This method is best suited for those who are comfortable with Liquid and Shopify's code editor for themes.
 The idea is to use some Liquid code to automatically display the correct form based on the language selected by the user (also known as their "locale").
 This method is great if you're already using an app or a theme that offers a language switcher.
 Just keep in mind that the number of forms you could create for this purpose would depend on your current Customer Fields plan.

 First, you will need to create forms in Customer Fields for each of the languages that are being used by the store.
-For the sake of this article, let's say you want to show one form in English and one in French.
-Remember that you can adjust each form's error messages and buttons to use your desired content using the 'Settings' tab in the form builder.
+If you have already created a form in the app, you can simply duplicate it as many times as needed so you have one for each language.
+Once you have separate forms, you can adjust each form's field labels, error messages, and buttons for each language.

 Step 2 - Prepare for manual install